jeeb/avisynth/distrib/Readme/readme_history.txt

   Note 2: "mpeg2" (sale as "left") was so far the default for 4:2:0 and 4:2:2 sources as well.
 - Source code: use common YUV-RGB conversion matrix values and generation throughout the project
   Was: constants and calculations and inline code here and there.
-  New: YUY2 RGB conversions now allow matrix "PC.2020" and "Rec2020" (as a side effect)- 4:2:0 conversions: ChromaInPlacement and ChromaOutPlacement parameters: (see http://avisynth.nl/index.php/Convert) add "top_left" (new) add "center" and "jpeg" (as an alternative to "mpeg1"), "left" (as an alternative to "mpeg2")
+  New: YUY2 RGB conversions now allow matrix "PC.2020" and "Rec2020" (as a side effect)
+- 4:2:0 conversions: ChromaInPlacement and ChromaOutPlacement parameters: (see http://avisynth.nl/index.php/Convert)
+  add "top_left" (new)
+  add "center" and "jpeg" (as an alternative to "mpeg1"), "left" (as an alternative to "mpeg2")
 - Expr: sin and cos SIMD acceleration (SSE2 and AVX2) port from VapourSynth (Akarin et al.)